BrianPugh/cookiecutter-esp32-webserver/README.md

 ## Routes

+Add new routes to `src/route/v1/*`.
+As you make backwards incompatible updates to certain endpoints, you can create a new folder `v2` while maintaining older routes.

-Add routes to `src/route.c`.
-This involves 2 parts:
+Adding routes involves 2 parts:

-1. Writing the handler function (see examples in the file)
+1. Writing the handler function (see `src/route/v1/examples.c`)
-2. Registering the handler with a route and command type in the `register_routes` function.
+2. Registering the handler with a route and command type in the `register_routes` function of `src/route.c`.

 Thats it!